GLOBE EVENTS

 Mission SnowGLOBE

-The GLOBE U.S. Coordination Office invites you and your students to participate in Mission SnowGLOBE starting in January 2023!
-We are working in partnership with the NASA Investigation of Microphysics and Precipitation for Atlantic Coast-Threatening Snowstorms (IMPACTS) field campaign to collect measurements during snow events and upload the data to the GLOBE website.
-Anyone is welcome to participate, although we are specifically looking for data from these areas: southern Maine, New Hampshire, Vermont, New York, Massachusetts, Rhode Island, Connecticut, Pennsylvania, New Jersey, Maryland, Ohio, Michigan, Indiana, Illinois, and southern Wisconsin.
-If storms occur over North Carolina and Virginia, the IMPACTS team can fly there as well.
+The GLOBE U.S. Coordination Office invited GLOBE educators and students to participate in Mission SnowGLOBE in January and February 2023.
+We worked in partnership with the NASA Investigation of Microphysics and Precipitation for Atlantic Coast-Threatening Snowstorms (IMPACTS) field campaign to collect measurements during snow events and upload the data to the GLOBE website.
+Anyone was welcome to participate, although we specifically asked for data from these areas: southern Maine, New Hampshire, Vermont, New York, Massachusetts, Rhode Island, Connecticut, Pennsylvania, New Jersey, Maryland, Ohio, Michigan, Indiana, Illinois, and southern Wisconsin.
+Storms over North Carolina and Virginia were also monitored by the IMPACTS team.

-We are asking you and your students to collect data using the protocols:
+We asked participants to collect data using the protocols:

 Prior to the start of the mission in January, you will need to: